Mystaras/DOMjudge-judgehosts-AWS/README_manual.md

 ```

 ### Deployment
-You need to create a CloudFormation stack using the [judge-host.yaml](./cloudFormation/judge-hosts.yaml) template.
+You need to create a Cloud Formation stack using the [judge-host.yaml](./cloudFormation/judge-hosts.yaml) template.

 1. First deploy it with **zero instances**.
 You can do so by modifying `TotalCapacity`, `OnDemandCapacity`, `SpotCapacity` in the template parameters or specifying `--parameter-overrides` on CLI (see bellow).